Groups, Orders, and Dynamics: Other Forms of Orderability

 \begin{small}\begin{ejer} Show that a group $\Gamma$ admits a locally-invariant order if and only if there exist a partially ordered space $(\Omega,\leq)$ and a map $\varphi: \Gamma \rightarrow \Omega$ such that for every $f,g$ in $\Gamma$, with $g \neq id$, either $\varphi (fg) > \varphi(f)$ or $\varphi (fg^{-1}) > \varphi(f)$. \end{ejer}

 \begin{ejem} Based on \cite{bow,del,hair}, it is shown in \cite{chiswell} that many groups with hyperbolic properties admit locally-invariant orders.
 More precisely, let $(X,d)$ be a geodesic $\delta$-hyperbolic metric space \cite{ghys-harpe} and $\Gamma$ a group acting on $X$ by isometries so that $d (x,g(x)) > 6\delta$ holds for all $x \!\in\!
 X$.
-Then fixing $x_0 \in X$, the function $g \mapsto d (x_0,g(x_0))$ satisfies the property of the preceding exercise.
+Then the function $g \mapsto d (x_0,g(x_0))$ satisfies the property of the preceding exercise for every prescribed $x_0 \in X$.
 In particular, $\Gamma$ admits a locally-invariant order.

 This construction applies to many groups.
 In particular, if $\Gamma$ is a residually finite Gromov-hyperbolic group (as for instance the $\pi_1$ of a compact hyperbolic manifold), then $\Gamma$ contains a finite-index subgroup admitting a locally-invariant order.
-Similarly, a group acting isometrically and without inversions on a real-tree has a locally-invariant order. \end{ejem}\end{small}
+Similarly, a group acting isometrically and freely on a real-tree has a locally-invariant order. \end{ejem}\end{small}

 \vsp